cafekid/WildDream-3rdApp/README.md

 # WildDream-3rdApp
-An 3rd mobile app for wilddream.net.
+An 3rd mobile app for wilddream.net based on React Native.